tyagidivyanshu3090/NoteBook/React/Namaste React/Lets get classy -08/Readme.md

 - In react there is 2 phase: Render phase and Commit phase
   - In render phase, the constructor and render phase is called
   - The commit phase in which componentDidMount is called is batched [ meaning parent and multiple children component -> commit phase is batched ].
 This is done for optimization

+## API Call:

+- In the code we have made github user api call
+- Making the ComponentDidMount as a async function